← Back to ResourcesBreed Guides

 Huskies are consistently among the top-3 most-surrendered breeds in Alberta.
 Common surrender reasons:

-(1) Exercise demands underestimated — 90+ minutes vigorous daily, many can't sustain
+(1) Exercise demands underestimated.
+90 plus minutes vigorous daily, many cannot sustain

-(7) Aging owners — Huskies live 12–15 years and outlive elderly owners
+(7) Aging owners.
+Huskies live 12 to 15 years and outlive elderly owners

 Are there Husky puppies in Calgary rescues?

 Rare.
-Most Calgary rescue Huskies are 2–6 year old adults, surrendered after the puppy phase reveals the full breed reality.
+Most Calgary rescue Huskies are 2 to 6 year old adults, surrendered after the puppy phase reveals the full breed reality.
 Purebred Husky puppies almost never appear in rescues.
-Be open to a young adult Husky (1–3 years) — same temperament as a puppy but past the worst chewing phase, often house-trained, and you can see actual size and coat.
+Be open to a young adult Husky (1 to 3 years).
+Same temperament as a puppy but past the worst chewing phase, often house-trained, and you can see actual size and coat.
 Husky mix puppies (especially Husky/Lab and Husky/Shepherd crosses) appear in rescues somewhat more often, typically as litter surrenders.

 How long do Huskies live?

-12–15 years typically — longer than most large breeds.
+12 to 15 years typically.
+Longer than most large breeds.
 They are one of the healthier purebreds, with fewer breed-specific genetic diseases than brachycephalic breeds, large guardian breeds, or chondrodystrophic breeds.
-Major health issues to watch for: eye conditions (cataracts, progressive retinal atrophy, glaucoma, corneal dystrophy — Huskies have the highest eye-disease prevalence of any breed), hip dysplasia, hypothyroidism, zinc-responsive dermatosis (a Husky-specific skin condition where the dog can't absorb zinc properly).
+Major health issues to watch for: eye conditions (cataracts, progressive retinal atrophy, glaucoma, corneal dystrophy.
+Siberian Huskies show a notably elevated prevalence of inherited eye disease), hip dysplasia, hypothyroidism, and zinc-responsive dermatosis (a Husky-specific skin condition where the dog cannot absorb zinc properly).
+The Siberian Husky Club of America outlines the recommended parent-club health screening panel (eyes via OFA/CAER, hips, thyroid), and OFA publishes the public results database.
 Annual vet visits including eye exams catch most issues.
-A Calgary Husky adopted at age 2 will likely be with you for 10+ years.
+A Calgary Husky adopted at age 2 will likely be with you for 10 plus years.
 See our Husky health issues guide.

 Key temperament traits:

-• High energy — 90+ minutes daily exercise non-negotiable, mental stimulation equally important
+• High energy.
+90 plus minutes daily exercise non-negotiable, mental stimulation equally important

-Excellent companions for the right active home — challenging or destructive in the wrong fit.
-See our Husky exercise + lifestyle guide for the Calgary fit assessment.
+Excellent companions for the right active home.
+Challenging or destructive in the wrong fit.
+See our Husky exercise plus lifestyle guide for the Calgary fit assessment.

 Are Huskies good for first-time dog owners in Calgary?

-If you're committed to a Husky as your first dog, five non-negotiables:
+If you are committed to a Husky as your first dog, five non-negotiables:

-2. 90+ minutes daily exercise commitment — every day, including Calgary winter blizzards and summer heat warnings
+2. 90 plus minutes daily exercise commitment.
+Every day, including Calgary winter blizzards and summer heat warnings.

 Should I adopt a senior Husky?

 Strongly consider it.
-Senior Huskies (8+ years) frequently appear in Calgary rescues.
-These dogs are typically much calmer than younger Huskies — exercise needs drop to 45–60 minutes daily, escape behaviour decreases, recall is often more reliable (years of experience).
+Senior Huskies (8 plus years) frequently appear in Calgary rescues.
+These dogs are typically much calmer than younger Huskies.
+Exercise needs drop to 45 to 60 minutes daily, escape behaviour decreases, recall is often more reliable (years of experience).
 Often house-trained, well-socialised, immediately bonded to whoever feeds them.
-Adoption fees often reduced ($200–$350 vs $400–$700 for adults).
-Lifespan after 8: with good care, many Huskies reach 13–15, giving you 5–7+ years together.
-Senior Huskies are often the easiest Husky adoption you can make — the wild edge is gone.
+Adoption fees often reduced ($200 to $350 vs $400 to $700 for adults).
+Lifespan after 8: with good care, many Huskies reach 13 to 15, giving you 5 to 7 plus years together.
+Senior Huskies are often the easiest Husky adoption you can make.
+The wild edge is gone.

 Why do people specifically search for female Siberian Huskies for adoption?

-Common reasons adopters search “female Siberian Husky for adoption” specifically: (1) household compatibility — many existing-dog homes have a male resident dog and want a female to reduce same-sex dynamics.
-(2) Slightly smaller size — female Huskies typically 35–50 lbs vs males 45–60 lbs.
+Common reasons adopters search female Siberian Husky for adoption specifically: (1) household compatibility.
+Many existing-dog homes have a male resident dog and want a female to reduce same-sex dynamics.
+(2) Slightly smaller size.
+Female Huskies typically 35 to 50 lbs vs males 45 to 60 lbs.
 (3) Reputation for slightly less wandering behaviour (varies widely).
 Reality check: individual Husky personality matters far more than gender.
 Female Huskies can be just as escape-prone, vocal, and prey-driven as males.
 All Calgary rescue Huskies are spayed/neutered before adoption, removing intact-female complications.
 Calgary rescue inventory: Husky surrender ratios are roughly 50/50 male/female.
 If you have a strong preference, check listings frequently.

 Frequently Asked Questions